haniellejermayn/JJ-Apartments-Property-Management-System/README.md

    - **Option 1:** Using your IDE (recommended)
      - Open the project in your preferred IDE (IntelliJ IDEA, Eclipse, VS Code)
      - Navigate to `src/main/java/com/jjapartments/backend/BackendApplication.java`
-     - Right-click and select "Run" or use the run button
+     - Right-click and select "Run Java" or use the run button

    - **Option 2:** Using command line
      ```bash